PoisotLab/EcologicalNetworks.jl/README.md

 # Introduction

-This `Julia` module implements a set of measures and utilities to work on ecological networks, with an emphasis on probabilistic ones.
+This *julia* module implements a set of measures and utilities to work on ecological networks, with an emphasis on probabilistic ones.
 The measures are **not** designed to work on *quantitative* interaction networks, *i.e.* those in which the strength of the interaction is known.

 > Poisot, T., Cirtwill, A. R., Cazelles, K., Gravel, D., Fortin, M.-J. and Stouffer, D. B. (2016), The structure of probabilistic networks.
 Methods Ecol Evol, 7: 303–312. doi:10.1111/2041-210X.12468